After weeks of street battles, Kyiv suburb is scene of ruin

 “For the first time in my life, I was digging through rubble to look for someone,” Dzhanda said.

-Bit by bit, he found pieces of their bodies scattered in the debris — confirming his fear they were dead.
+Bit by bit, he found pieces of their bodies scattered in the debris — confirming his fear that they were dead.
 “But I had to keep digging,” he said.

 He went back to his base in Kyiv three days ago, when the position “was still active,” he said.
 By Saturday, he paced through the streets already pointing at their former shelters and trenches as if they were a distant memory.